-term :

-Арр : $\text{term} \rightarrow \text{term} \rightarrow \text{term}$

-Abs : $(term \to term) \to term$
+term : \star App : term \rightarrow term \rightarrow term Abs : (term \rightarrow term) \rightarrow term

 The fact that term is a type is indicated by assigning it type \star , the type of types.
-While Coq has an infinite hierarchy of universes for describing types in a way that disallows certain soundnessbreaking paradoxes, we will collapse that hierarchy in this paper in the interests of clarity.
+While Coq has an infinite hierarchy of universes for describing types in a way that disallows certain soundness-breaking paradoxes, we will collapse that hierarchy in this paper in the interests of clarity.
 The dubious reader can consult our implementation to see the corresponding versions that do not take this shortcut.